cs-ed/edtech-plan-bbethune-LHS/README.md

 camera to write down important ideas / concepts that we’re studying.
 Similarly, for the whiteboard lectures, I would stay out of the way of “the work,” moving from right to left (since I am right-handed, this allows me to more easily “get out of the way” of what I’ve just written on the board).

-Evidence-based practices that I would observe during this part of class would include combining visual and auditory explanation of concepts (“multi-channel” learning), synchronizing those visual and auditory explanations (“temporal proximity”), and placing labels ON any diagrams I sketch as opposed to labeling off to the side (“spatial proximity”).

 Some days I’ll need an extra 5 – 10 minutes to explain a brand new assignment, but, particularly as we get into the 2nd semester, many days students will typically have the remaining 75 – 80 minutes to work on assignments.
 I will aim for 60% of assignments to be short single-day skill-building “problems”
 (again, frontloaded toward the beginning of the school year), 30% to be multi-day “labs,” and 10% to be multi-week “projects.”
 Students will turn in work